Keluaa/JuInKo/README.md

 Currently only supports the Julia version 1.9 and above.

-Bindings for Julia 1.7 to 1.8 can be used but without multi-threading support.
+Bindings for Julia 1.7 can be used but without multi-threading support.

 ## Adding JuInKo to your project